aaronpkelly/gitscraper/README.md

 it's an excuse to try github actions, and try out these features that git.sr.ht lacks atm:

-- the automated CRON job!
+- the automated CRON job!!